 The team at Irvine Dentistry is always delighted to boost your overall appearance by performing a tooth bonding procedure for you.
 Dental bonding is a technique that aims to harden a durable colored resin substance (plastic) onto a tooth to improve its appearance.
 The material is placed on a tooth and shaped before the hardening is done using a light beam.
+Dental bonding is a cosmetic dentistry procedure.

-Why You May Need Bonding
+Why You May Need Dental Bonding

 Bonding is a good option for one who needs to repair a tooth that is decayed and as a result, has developed cavities.
 Teeth that have cracks due to injuries, or are chipped, can be bonded to improve their appearance.
 Also, large spaces between teeth can be filled through a dental bonding technique.
 Discolored teeth are not the most pleasant sight on anyone.
 So bonding can be done to enhance one’s appearance.
-People with shorter teeth as a result of biological make-up or sucking of fingers at tender ages may also improve the length of their teeth using the bonding strategy.
+People with shorter teeth as a result of biological make-up or thumb-sucking at tender ages may also improve the length of their teeth using the bonding strategy.

 Patients often have a variety of choices to make concerning procedures as there are numerous techniques to pick from.
-Some who do not want to have fillings (amalgam) sometimes opt for bonding.
+Some who do not want to have fillings (amalgam) sometimes opt for dental bonding.
 As gums recede, the roots of teeth are left bare, and this may make them vulnerable to falling off.
 Bonding can help restore the stability of such a tooth.

-Preparation For The Procedure
+Preparation For a Dental Bonding Procedure

 With dental bonding, there is not much you need to prepare for earlier.
 Typically, anesthesia is not often necessary as it is a painless procedure.
 Anesthesia is only needed if a tooth is decayed, and hence in need of a filling or drilling for a shape change.
 It may also apply if there is a chip close to the nerves.